ferrilab/bitvec/README.md

 a power of a byte, creates inconveniences for the machine and for the programmer.

-`bitvec` removes the human-facing inconveniences by modelling memory as if it were addressed as individual bits, and registers as if they supported any width.
+`bitvec` removes the human-facing inconveniences by modeling memory as if it were addressed as individual bits, and registers as if they supported any width.

 If you need to work with data that does not evenly fill one of the fundamental